pranavkonde/curio-docs/setup.md

     ✔ Step Complete: Pre-initialization steps complete
     ```
-4. Enter the wallet details be used for “create miner” message.\
+4. Enter the wallet details to be used for “create miner” message.\

     ```